 Ajay Kapur is Executive Director of KarmetiK, founding the company in 2006.

-Ajay Kapur is currently the Director of the Music Technology program (MTIID) at the California Institute of the Arts, as well as the Associate Dean for Research and Development in Digital Arts.
-He also runs a PhD Research Group in Wellington New Zealand called Sonic Engineering Lab for Creative Technology.
-He is also Founder and CEO of Kadenze, the Creative Arts MOOC.
+Ajay is currently the Associate Provost for Creative Technologies at the California Institute of the Arts, as well as the Director of the Music Technology program (MTIID).
+He also co-founded and advises a Ph.D.
+Research Group in Wellington New Zealand called Sonic Engineering Lab for Creative Technology.
+A risk-taker and entrepreneur at heart, he has also co-founded three successful companies in the areas of education technology, experiential art, and artificial intelligence.
 He received an Interdisciplinary Ph.D. in 2007 from University of Victoria combining computer science, electrical engineering, mechanical engineering, music and psychology with a focus on intelligent music systems and media technology.
 Ajay graduated with a Bachelor of Science in Engineering and Computer Science from Princeton University in 2002.

-Kapur has published over 100 technical papers and presented lectures across the world on music technology, education technology, human computer interface for artists, robotics for making sound, and modern digital orchestras.
-His first book “Digitizing North Indian Music”, discusses how sensors, machine learning and robotics are used to extend and preserve traditional techniques of Indian Classical music.
+Ajay has published close to 200 technical papers and presented lectures across the world on music technology, education technology, human-computer interfaces for artists, mechatronics for creativity, modern digital orchestras, and artificial Intelligence.
+His first book “Digitizing North Indian Music”, discusses how sensors, machine learning, and robotics are used to extend and preserve traditional techniques of Indian Classical music.
 His latest book “Introduction to Programming for Musicians and Digital Artists” is a textbook for artists to learn computer science.